Dkreick/AD2B/README.md

 ### Guns, food, drugs, vehicles and more...

-# IMAGE PLACEHOLDER ITEMS
+# IMAGE PLACEHOLDER DICTIONARY ITEMS

 ### Random events

-There will be different events when the player is travelling, here is a few examples:
+There will be different events when the player is travelling, here is a short list of examples:

      1 - You were approached by a peaceful traveller, he looks unarmed and a little lost.
           A - Attempt to avoid by looking away